ja-proger/LAS/README.md

 # LAS
 LAS is a Learning Assembly.
 The language was created in learning purposes.
 It's very similar to other assembly languages.
-Compiles to GAS.
+Compiles to GAS or can be interpreted by the VM.

 ## License